Best Books for Anxiety and Generalized Anxiety Disorder

 Anxiety is best treated with counseling and medication.
 However, self-help books can also be beneficial, as they may complement traditional treatment.
 "Many self-help books offer a better understanding of what anxiety is, the role of your brain, and how thoughts can take over," says Elizabeth Lombardo, Ph.D., a licensed clinical psychologist.

-Top 6 books to overcome Anxiety and Overthinking are –
+Top Self-Help Books to Overcome Anxiety and Overthinking

 1. The Anxiety and Phobia Workbook